 Female Reproductive Endocrinology

-GnRH regulates release of the gonadotropins luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from specialized cells (gonadotropes) in the anterior pituitary gland (see see Figure: The CNS-hypothalamic-pituitary-gonadal target organ axis.and see Luteinizing hormone (LH) and follicle-stimulating hormone (FSH)).
-These hormones are released in short bursts (pulses) every 1 to 4 h.
+GnRH regulates release of the gonadotropins luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from specialized cells (gonadotropes) in the anterior pituitary gland (see figure The CNS-hypothalamic-pituitary-gonadal target organ axis).
+These hormones are released in short bursts (pulses) every 1 to 4 hours.
 LH and FSH promote ovulation and stimulate secretion of the sex hormones estradiol (an estrogen) and progesterone from the ovaries.

 Estrogen and progesterone circulate in the bloodstream almost entirely bound to plasma proteins.
 Only unbound estrogen and progesterone appear to be biologically active.
 They stimulate the target organs of the reproductive system (eg, breasts, uterus, vagina).
 They usually inhibit but, in certain situations (eg, around the time of ovulation), may stimulate gonadotropin secretion.